Innovations

 Sustainable drying oven

 Sometimes the supply of tomatoes simply outmatches the demand.
-That is such a shame, as there is nothing wrong with the quality of the tomatoes.
-To further reduce waste, we searched for solutions and developed a special drying oven that dries any surplus production fresh from the greenhouse to create delicious and high quality end products, such as dried tomatoes and tapenades.
-The tomatoes are consciously dried very slowly.
-This not only preserves the soft texture and intensifies the true tomato flavour, but above all no vitamins are lost.
+That is such a shame, as because there is nothing wrong with the quality of the tomatoes.
+To reduce waste, we developed a special drying oven that dries any surplus production fresh from the greenhouse to create delicious and high quality end products, such as dried tomatoes and tapenades.
 Geothermal energy provides the heat for this machine.